 Does Rockwell 6C glide better than Rockwell 6S while shaving?

 There has been a lot of speculation in the wet-shaving community, both in youtube videos and forums that the Rockwell 6C glides better because of chrome plating as compared to just untreated, matte stainless steel construction in the 6S and I would agree with that speculation.
 However, it’s not a gigantic difference between the feel of both razors.

 RazorEmporium even came out with their iteration of the 6S where they have polished the surface of the stainless steel version and then plated it with either Nickel, Rhodium, or even 24k gold plating (if you prefer that sort of thing).
-Which according to them and the ones who have used it improves the overall experience of shaving with the 6S.
+According to them and the customers who have used it improves the overall experience of shaving with the 6S.

 Is Rockwell 6C Razor for beginner wet-shavers?

 A Lot of beginners have that question and it is a fair question if you are going to shell out upwards of $55 instead of just going with a Merkur 34C or a DE89 for around $40.
 In my opinion, the Rockwell 6C safety razor is a very good option for beginners as it is better to start from a mild plate and then test out how aggressive of a razor one can handle while working on their technique.
 I would absolutely recommend Rockwell 6C to beginner wet-shavers out there.

 Rockwell 6C Plate and Blade combinations I use

 Everyone uses and prefers different blades with their DE razors and that’s understandable but here are what blades I most commonly use with different plates of my Rockwell 6C.